nens/threedi-docs/source/c_state_files.rst

 2. The end of the simulation; When this option is chosen, the simulation will run until the indicated end of simulation is reached.
 Just before stopping the simulation, the state of the model is saved.

-3. The moment that the model is “stable” to conditions specified by the user; Choosing to save the model when it is “stable”, requires the user to also choose a condition of the model is should meet.
+3. The moment that the model is “stable” to conditions specified by the user; Choosing to save the model when it is “stable”, requires the user to also choose a condition of the model it should meet.
 This condition depends on both: variable(s) to monitor and corresponding threshold value(s).
 Only when this condition is met, the state is saved.
-The variables that can be monitored are water level (s1) and flow velocity (u1) For example: the user can choose to save a model when: “variable” s1 in all calculation nodes, changes less than “threshold” 0.001 [m] within one calculation time step.
+The variables that can be monitored are water level (s1) and flow velocity (u1).
+For example: the user can choose to save a model when: “variable” s1 in all calculation nodes, changes less than “threshold” 0.001 [m] within one calculation time step.

 Saving state files
 ------------------